ramkotni/interview-prep/Projects/Biogen.md

 Process Automation: Identify further areas for automation in the supply chain to improve efficiency, reduce manual intervention, and lower operational costs.
 By following these tasks in a structured, phased manner, Biogen can implement a robust, scalable, and compliant system that supports the efficient delivery and monitoring of its biopharmaceutical products, ensuring patient safety, regulatory compliance, and supply chain optimization.

+Situation:
+In my previous role, our team was handling multiple environments (development, staging, and production) for a large-scale application.
+The deployment process was manual, requiring developers to perform repetitive tasks such as uploading code, configuring environments, and restarting services.
+This led to inconsistencies across environments and sometimes caused delays, especially when deploying complex updates.

+Task:
+My task was to streamline the deployment process by automating it across all environments.
+The goal was to eliminate the risk of human error, reduce the time spent on deployments, and ensure that the same process was used in each environment for consistency.

+Action:
+To address the issue, I started by researching best practices for deployment automation.
+I decided to implement deployment scripts using Shell scripts for environment-specific configurations and Ansible for automation.
+Here’s how I approached the process:

+Scripting the Deployment Process: I wrote custom scripts that handled tasks like code checkout from version control, dependencies installation, environment-specific configurations (e.g., database credentials, environment variables), and service restarts.

+Environment-Specific Adjustments: I created configuration files for each environment (dev, staging, production) to ensure that the deployment scripts could adjust dynamically depending on the target environment.

+Version Control Integration: I integrated the scripts with Git and used Jenkins to automate the process further, setting up the Continuous Integration/Continuous Deployment (CI/CD) pipeline.
+This allowed us to automatically trigger the deployment scripts whenever changes were pushed to specific branches in Git.

+Testing: I ran multiple test deployments in the development and staging environments to ensure that the scripts worked as expected, automating each step of the process correctly without manual intervention.

+Documentation: I also documented the entire process to ensure that other developers could use and modify the scripts when necessary.

+Result:
+After implementing the deployment scripts, the entire deployment process became automated and consistent across all environments.
+The deployment time was significantly reduced, and the risk of human error was minimized.
+The team no longer had to manually configure each environment or worry about inconsistencies.
+As a result, deployments became faster, more reliable, and repeatable, which contributed to smoother releases and more efficient workflow.
+The automation saved hours of manual work every week and improved the overall productivity of the development team.